JACK-COM/raphsducks/README.md

 /* MyApplicationStore.js */
 import createState from '@jackcom/raphsducks';

-// This is just an example used in the instantiation below type Todo = { title: string, value: boolean };

 // State definition: the object-literal you supply is your initial state. const initialState = {
     todos: [],